po1sigala/live/01-Class-Content/01-HTML-Git-CSS/01-Activities/22-Stu_Mini-Project/README.md

 * As a client, I want the landing page to have a polished and accessible UI.

-### Specifications

-The completed application should meet the following acceptance criteria:
+## Acceptance Criteria

-* Uses semantic HTML elements.
+* It's done when the page uses semantic HTML elements.

-* Uses universal, element and class selectors in CSS.
+* It's done when the page uses universal, element, and class selectors in CSS.

-* Uses at least three colors in design.
+* It's done when the page features at least three colors in the design.

-* Uses a single font and font family for all text on page.
+* It's done when the page uses a single font and font family for all text.

-* Uses at least two heading `<h1>...<h6>` tags.
+* It's done when the page uses at least two heading elements (`<h1>` through `<h6>`).

-* The header should be fixed to the top of the page on scroll.
+* It's done when the header is fixed to the top of the page on scroll.

-* The header should contain a navigation bar with three links that display inline including a `contact` link.
+* It's done when the header contains a navigation bar with three links that display inline, including a contact link.

-* When the `contact` link is clicked, the page should jump directly to the contact form.
+* It's done when, if the contact link is clicked, the page jumps directly to the contact form.

-* The contact form should include `input` elements for name and email.
+* It's done when the contact form includes `input` elements for name and email.

-* The contact form should include a Send `button`.
+* It's done when the contact form includes a Send button.

-* The image should include a descriptive `alt` attribute.
+* It's done when the image includes a descriptive `alt` attribute.

-* The mini-project should be deployed to GitHub Pages.
+* It's done when the page is deployed to GitHub Pages.

 ## 💡 Notes